julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 ## Final Thoughts

 This is not a replacement for emergency care.
-It’s a revival of **what our ancestors did when there was no other option** — and what many still do today.
+It’s a revival of **what our ancestors did when there was no other option**, and what many still do today.

 You don’t need white coats or clinic lights to start healing.
 You need dirt under your nails, a jar of dried yarrow, and a will to learn.

 Build your apothecary.
 Learn your plants.
-And remember — you come from a long line of witches who knew how to heal.
+And remember: you come from a long line of witches who knew how to heal.

 **If these ancestral remedies speak to you, consider sharing them with fellow witches or bookmarking this guide for your own first aid apothecary.**